thruthesky/easy_packages/easychat/README.md

+# Installation

+## Secuirty rules

+### Realtime Database Security Rules

+### Storage Rules

+### Firestore Rules

+`easychat` uses the firestore for some functionalities like reporting the user or chat rooms.

+### Firestore Indexes

-## Dependencies
+# Dependencies

 - To invite other users, it needs the search users by name.
 To achevie this, it uses `easyuser` package.

-## Database Strucutre
+# Database Strucutre

-### Chat room
+## Chat room

 - `/chat/rooms/<room-id>`: This is the path of chat room data.

-- `users`: This is a Map of users who joined the room.
+- `users`: Required.
+This is a Map of users who joined the room.
 The key of this map is the uid of the user.
 The value is boolean.
 If it's true, the user subscribed the chat room.
 If it's false, the user has unsubscribed the chat room.

+- `single`:
+- `group`:
+- `open`:

-### Chat message
+## Chat message

 - `/chat/messages/<room-id>`: This is the message list of each chat room.

-### Chat join
+## Chat join

 - `/chat/joins/<uid>/<room-id> { ... }`: This is the relation ship bewteen who joined which room.
   - To list 1:1 chat rooms, it can query like `FirebaseDatabase.instance.ref('chat/joins/' + myUid).orderByChild('singleChatOrder');`